by Chris Farrell (2019 – HarperCollins Leadership)

 But institutions are not as nimble as individuals.
 While change is underway, progress is slow and institutional obstacles need to be skillfully navigated.
 For example, Farrell notes that corporate benefits plans (and legislation around retirement benefits) are rooted in the old model.
 That leads to restricting options like phased retirement in the vast majority of companies.

 The trio of powerful demographic, globalization and technological changes in recent decades have opened up broader possibilities.
 Because of these changes, people today want greater flexibility in how we live, work and retire.
+Many are experimenting with creative ideas for second careers.
 For experienced workers, an array of options have evolved that can be negotiated with many employers, such as semi-retirement, gradual retirement, part-time schedules, and alternative work arrangements.
 Farrell shares his insights on why self-employment and entrepreneurial pursuits are attractive options for many baby boomers.
 First, they provide far greater flexibility.
 Second, they offer ways to creatively use valuable skills and experience in new ways.
 Third, they represent a way to “end run” the unfortunate realities of age discrimination.

 Farrell takes on a few myths about “workers of a certain age” head-on.
 (He endorses using the phrase “experienced workers” in lieu of older workers, for which I am grateful…).
 In his view, many employers cling to outdated (or flatly wrong) assumptions.
 He specifically cites incorrect perceptions and beliefs that many employers have on the productivity and creativity that experienced workers bring to the table.
 He also calls for increased awareness of language used to describe older adults.
 He advocates the elimination of a number of popular words and phrases (like ‘senior moment’) that are inaccurate and insensitive.